 Here are a couple of ways to mitigate such attacks from bank’s API point of view.

 (Stateful) CSRF Token

-For server side session enabled site, you can do following..
+For a server-side session enabled site, you can do the following.

-- First of all, make sure there is no possibility of XSS (otherwise rest of the mitigations are pointless)
+- First of all, make sure there is no possibility of XSS (easier said than done.. but otherwise rest of the mitigations are pointless)

 - Generate a random token (called CSRF token) that is associated with the user’s current session on the server side.

-- Send this token on each page and make it submitted back to the server as part of form parameters.
+- Send this token on each page load and make the submit form submit the token back to the server.